ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 * Go to Sitecore Cloud Portal.
 Click on “App Studio” from top navigation.
 * Click on “Create App” button at top right corner of the screen.
-* Enter App name you want to give and select Custom or Public based on your need. ([Refer docs](https://doc.sitecore.com/mp/en/developers/marketplace/introduction-to-sitecore-marketplace-for-custom-and-public-apps.html#app-types))
+* Enter App name you want to give and select Custom or Public based on your need. ([Refer documentation: App types](https://doc.sitecore.com/mp/en/developers/marketplace/introduction-to-sitecore-marketplace-for-custom-and-public-apps.html#app-types))

   ![Create App in App Studio - Configure Marketplace App in Sitecore App Studio](/uploads/image-create-app-in-app-studio.jpg "Create App in App Studio - Configure Marketplace App in Sitecore App Studio")
 * Click on create and then configure the application.
 (App Studio > Click on the App)